isacmlee/song-recommender/README.md

 ### StreamingHistory.csv
 Personal Spotify listening history obtained through Spotify through a JSON drop.
 ### SpotifyFeatures.csv
 Dataset with 223,044 songs with song features such as popularity, key, valence, and more.
 This data was downloaded from Kaggle.
-Old dataset is no longer availible.
-Link to new dataset can be found [here (as of Oct.
-2023)](https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks?select=tracks.csv).

 #### What are Spotify's song features?
 All songs in Spotify have song features that describe the audio numerically that range from 0 to 1.
 For example, the <i>valence</i> feature with a value of 1 measures the song as very happy, while a value of 0 states the opposite.